-After the initial meeting of The Uncommon Essay program, we produce a detailed recap in audio-file or e-mail format that we send to the student and copy to parents.
+After the initial meetings of The Uncommon Essay and The Jumpstart courses, we produce a detailed Recap in audio-file or e-mail format that we send to the student and copy to parents.
 This personal review, which collects emergent ideas, underlines promising specifics discussed, and re-articulates the expectation for the next meeting, provides parents a clear sense of their child's direction, which can be helpful in conversations on the home front.
 As coaching continues, we remain readily available for questions and concerns from parents.

 Q: Where are essay-coaching sessions held?

 Most essay-coaching takes place in Hillside's offices in Lexington, MA, though sessions are also conducted over Skype or FaceTime and using shared online documents.

 You may request information about all coaching options and fees by sending us a message.

 Click Practices & Policies to read about Hillside's cancellation policy and more.